 - Examine the faucet closely to see how it’s assembled and to see where the leak is located.
 Check the faucet’s aerator by unscrewing it and cleaning it out.
 Sometimes a clogged aerator can cause a drip.

 - Disassemble the faucet and remember how the parts fit together for easy reassembly.
-Take photos or video of the faucet.
+Take photos or videos of the faucet.
 In fact, it’s smart to take photos or videos of each step of the disassembly process so you can put it back together correctly.

 - Remove any decorative parts attached to the knobs or handles, then unscrew the handles and the stems with a screwdriver.
 The penetrating oil can help loosen any hard-to-remove screws.